knausb/bam_processing/README.md

 The process has several steps.

-* Read alignment
-* SAM to BAM, sort and index
+* Read alignment, including SAM to BAM conversion, sort and index
 * Indel realignment and quality adjustment
 * PCR duplicate removal